 Donald Trump tweets that wearing a mask is 'patriotic' after denying efficacy in Covid-19 fight

-Washington - US President Donald Trump called wearing masks "patriotic," seemingly endorsing the practice after an interview aired just the previous day in which he denied the effectiveness of doing so in curbing the spread of the coronavirus.
+Washington - US President Donald Trump called wearing masks "patriotic", seemingly endorsing the practice after an interview aired the previous day in which he denied the effectiveness of doing so in curbing the spread of the coronavirus.

 Trump in his tweet on Monday didn't explicitly say he would don masks from now on, but said "many people say that it is Patriotic to wear a face mask when you can't socially distance.
 There is nobody more Patriotic than me, your favorite President!"
 Xinhua news agency reported.